canarytrace/documentation/v2/doc/docs/rum/rumServer.md

 ---

 > ### What you’ll learn
-- What is a RUM Client
+- What is a RUM Server?
-- How to implement the RUM Client
+- How the RUM Server run?
-- What data and metrics are collected
-- How to setting the RUM Client
+- How to set up the RUM Server?
-- How to tracking a user activities

 ## What is a RUM Server